 · Our next steps are to set a meeting to review and sign the service agreement form, as well as the release of information form.
 We will also discuss the next steps that we will need to take to get assessment, training and programming started as soon as possible.

-· In addition to that, we will also set up a couple of assessment sessions in which Michele Anderson will come to your home and complete an ABLLS-R and/or BLA assessment with your child in order to get a baseline of where your child’s skills and developmental level currently lie.
+· In addition to that, we will also set up a couple of assessment sessions in which Michele Anderson will come to your home and complete an ABLLS-R/or BLA, or the VB-MAPP assessment with your child in order to get a baseline of where your child’s skills and developmental level currently lie.
 This baseline data will also give Michele a starting point in which to create an ABA early intervention program specifically for your child with autism.

 · After the assessments are completed and analyzed by the consultant (this process can take between 1 – 2 months), that’s when we will start moving into the next stage, which is training and getting the program up and running.